meilisearch/documentation/guides/introduction/quick_start_guide.md

 The code above comes in multiple parts:

-- The `<body>` of the page is the entry point for `react`.
-  `instant-meilisearch` adds the search bar and search results in this entry point.
+- The `<body>` of the page is the entry point for React. `instant-meilisearch` adds the search bar and search results here by manipulating the DOM.
 - `<script src="..">` tags are [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network) that import libraries needed to run `instant-meilisearch` in [React](https://reactjs.org/).
 - The React script (last `<script>` tag in the file) is where you customize your `instant-meilisearch`.